mgcrea/benchmark-kaizoumark/_posts/2014-11-05-gtest-cmake.md

 In my simplistic example, there is only one subdirectory under `test`, but in a typical project, it would contain several subdirectories, one for each test program.

-Tests programs are based on Google's [Googletest](https://code.google.com/p/googletest/) and [GoogleMock](https://code.google.com/p/googlemock/) frameworks.
+Tests programs are based on Google's [Googletest](https://github.com/google/googletest/blob/master/googletest/docs/Primer.md) framework and its [GoogleMock](https://github.com/google/googletest/blob/master/googlemock/README.md) extension.

 Since all test programs will be using these packages, the root `CMakeLists.txt` file should contain all directives required to resolve the corresponding dependencies.
-This is where things get a bit hairy, since Google [does not recommend to install these packages in binary form](https://code.google.com/p/googletest/wiki/FAQ#Why_is_it_not_recommended_to_install_a_pre-compiled_copy_of_Goog), but instead to recompile them with your project.
+This is where things get a bit hairy, since Google [does not recommend to install these packages in binary form](https://github.com/google/googletest/blob/master/googletest/docs/FAQ.md), but instead to recompile them with your project.

 ###Resolving GoogleTest and GoogleMock dependencies